zchsh/pollinator-pathways-project-website/NOTES.md

 ## `/connect`

-- [ ] Build out functional contact form
+- [x] Build out functional contact form
   - Using [Formik](https://formik.org/docs/overview), familiar and I know it works
   - Next step is to get a submission to val.town working, should send the contact form as an email to myself.
 Can later update this to be a pollinator pathways email... but that will come WAY later.

+## Remaining pages

 - [ ] Continue work on page design, in Figma
   - Feels right to finish a first cut, and share that first cut, before implementing
+- [ ] Plan out design and development tasks for remaining pages
+  - aka rough wire-framing, searching for potentially sharp edges
+  - Component-by-component breakdown might be nice
+  - Dropping placeholder components into the page might make sense as well.
+Could use this as a way to test the basic functionality... does it feel right?
+If so, then layer nicer design, then do final implementation.
+If not, iterate on the stubbed-in implementation till it feels right.
 - [ ] Continue work on page implementation
   - Once first cut is shared, may as well get ahead of it.
 Start with what you feel most sure of.

-## Remaining pages

-- [ ] Plan out design and development tasks for remaining pages
-  - Component-by-component breakdown might be nice

 ### Blog post changes needed